-Pursuant to section 81 of the Local Government Regulation 2012 categories into which rateable land is categorised, the description of those categories and, pursuant to sections 81(4) and 81(5) of the Local Government Regulation 2012, the method by which land is to be identified and included in its appropriate category is as follows:
+Pursuant to section 81, subsections (1) and (3) of the Local Government Regulation 2012 categories into which rateable land is categorised, the description of those categories and, pursuant to section 81, subsections (4) (5) of the Local Government Regulation 2012, the method by which land is to be identified and included in its appropriate category is as follows:

-COLUMN 1 COLUMN 2 COLUMN 3 CATEGORY DESCRIPTION IDENTIFICATION CATEGORY 1 Bedourie Those lands situated within the boundaries of the Town Reserve of Bedourie and not otherwise categorised.
+COLUMN 1CATEGORY COLUMN 2DESCRIPTION COLUMN 3IDENTIFICATION CATEGORY 1 Bedourie Those lands situated within the boundaries of the Town Reserve of Bedourie and not otherwise categorised.
 Land identified as area A of map 'Bedourie - Map 1' and having a land use code of 00,01,02,03,04,05,07,08,48,50,72A, or 94 CATEGORY 2 Betoota Those lands situated within the boundaries of the Town Reserve of Betoota and not otherwise categorised.
 Land identified within area A of map 'Betoota - Map 2' having a land use code of 00,01,02,03,04,05,07,08,48,50,72A, or 94 CATEGORY 3 Birdsville Those lands situated within boundaries of the Town Reserve of Birdsville and not otherwise categorised.
 Land identified within area A of map 'Birdsville - Map 3' having a land use code of 00,01,02,03,04,05,07,08,48,50,72A,83 or 94 CATEGORY 4 Rural Those lands within the shire located outside of a town area and used for grazing or agricultural purposes.
-Land having a land use code of 04,05,60,61,64,65,66,72B, or 94 CATEGORY 5.1 Mining-Small Those lands within the Shire used, or capable of being used for extractive or mining purposes with annual extraction of less than 1,000 tonnes.
-Land having the land use code of 40A,40B CATEGORY 5.2 Mining-Medium Those lands within the Shire used, or capable of being used for extractive (mining) purposes with annual extraction of between 1,000 and 10,000 tonnes.
-Land having the land use code of 40A,40B CATEGORY 5.3 Mining-Large Those lands within the Shire used, or capable of being used for extractive (mining) purposes with annual extraction of more than 10,000 tonnes.
-Land having the land use code of 40A,40B CATEGORY 5.4 Mining-Other All mining leases which are not otherwise categorised, issued within the council area of greater than 50 hectares Land having the land use code of 40A,40B CATEGORY 6 Telecommunications Those lands within the Shire used or capable of being used for telecommunications purposes.
+Land having a land use code of 04,05,60,61,64,65,66,72B, or 94 CATEGORY 5.1 Mining-Small Those lands within the Shire used, or capable of being used for extractive or mining purposes with annual extraction of less than 1,000 tonnes of material.
+Land having the land use code of 40A,40B CATEGORY 5.2 Mining-Medium Those lands within the Shire used, or capable of being used for extractive or mining purposes with annual extraction of between 1,000 and 10,000 tonnes of material.
+Land having the land use code of 40A,40B CATEGORY 5.3 Mining-Large Those lands within the Shire used, or capable of being used for extractive or mining purposes with annual extraction of more than 10,000 tonnes of material.
+Land having the land use code of 40A,40B CATEGORY 5.4 Mining-Other All mining leases which are not otherwise categorised of greater than 50 hectares Land having the land use code of 40A,40B CATEGORY 6 Telecommunications Those lands within the Shire used or capable of being used for telecommunications purposes.
 Land having the land use code of 36A,36B, or 91